electric-sql/electric/docs/deployment/digital-ocean.md

 ### Postgres with logical replication

 Before deploying Electric, you'll need a Postgres database (with logical replication enabled) hosted somewhere Electric can connect to.
-DigitalOcean offers [Managed PostgreSQL](https://docs.digitalocean.com/products/databases/postgresql/) which would be the easiest way to get started with Electric and a hosted Postgres at the same time, if you don't have one yet.
+DigitalOcean offers [Managed Postgres](https://docs.digitalocean.com/products/databases/postgresql/) which would be the easiest way to get started with Electric and a hosted Postgres at the same time, if you don't have one yet.
 Create a new database cluster and wait for it to become ready before proceeding to the next section.

 Alternatively, many other managed database providers support logical replication, see <DocPageLink path="usage/installation/postgres#hosting" /> for some options.
-If you choose not to use DigitalOcean's Managed PostgreSQL, retrieve your database's connection URI with password included from your provider and use it as the value of the `DATABASE_URL` variable when setting up the app.
+If you choose not to use DigitalOcean's Managed Postgres, retrieve your database's connection URI with password included from your provider and use it as the value of the `DATABASE_URL` variable when setting up the app.

 ### Deploying Electric